habitat-sh/builder/DEVELOPING.md

       ```

 You should now be able to connect a plan file, and run a build, of a simple package (e.g., one with no direct dependencies).

+### Synchronizing Packages

+You may want to take advantage of the package synchronization capability that is now available via the `on-prem-archive.sh` script that is located in the [on-prem builder repo](https://github.com/habitat-sh/on-prem-builder/blob/master/scripts/on-prem-archive.sh)

+Prior to using the script, you will need to ensure that a few tools are in your path - including curl, git, and b2sum.
+For details, please see the instructions in the [README](https://github.com/habitat-sh/on-prem-builder/blob/master/README.md).